Level 1 Demon Lord and One Room Hero: Anime

 An anime television series adaptation was announced on March 29, 2022.
 The series was produced by Silver Link and Blade and directed by Keisuke Inoue, with scripts written by Toshiya Ono, character designs by Yoshihiro Watanabe, and music composed by R.O.N.
 It aired from July 3 to September 18, 2023, on AT-X and other networks.
-The opening theme is "One Room Adventure" by Madkid, while the ending theme is "Mirai=Teleport" (ミライ=テレポート) by Nenne.
-Sentai Filmworks licensed the series and is streaming it on Hidive.
+The opening theme is "One Room Adventure", performed by Madkid, and the ending theme is "Mirai=Teleport" (ミライ=テレポート), performed by Nenne.
+Sentai Filmworks licensed the series for streaming on Hidive.
 In June 2024, it was announced that the series would receive an English dub, which premiered on Hidive on August 20.
-Medialink licensed the series in South, Southeast Asia, and Oceania (except Australia and New Zealand), and they streamed it on the Ani-One Asia YouTube channel.
+Medialink licensed the series in South, Southeast Asia, and Oceania (except Australia and New Zealand) for streaming on the Ani-One Asia YouTube channel.